zeidalidiez/covid-frontend-master/README.md

  ---------------------------------------------------------------------------------

-### '/profile' the service route is private route for signed up users
+### '/profile' the Profile route is private route for signed up users

 ![Profile](screenshots/Profile.png)